open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-de-xs.md

 ### Security and Decentralization Concerns

 Arbitrum's reliance on Ethereum security highlights the importance of continuous audits for maintaining trust.
+Explore [Blockchain Security](https://www.license-token.com/wiki/blockchain-security) for more information.

 ### Adoption and Integration